Smokeless fuel: Downsides

-Smokeless fuels also have some downsides, typically they can be harder to ignite owing to the lack of volatiles present in anthracite for example.
-There are fewer flames, due to reduced volatiles but a generally higher ash content.
-Fines and dust can be produced by abrasion from mechanical movement but the amount is minimal compared with that produced by bituminous coal.
+Smokeless fuels also have some disadvantages.
+Typically they can be harder to ignite owing to the lack of volatiles present in fuels such as anthracite.
+There are fewer flames due to reduced volatiles, but a generally higher ash content.
+Fines and dust can be produced by abrasion from mechanical movement, but the amount is minimal compared with that produced by bituminous coal.
 It is sometimes supplied wet, even in sealed plastic bags, but is easily dried since the moisture is superficial.
-There is an increased cost to the user or consumer owing to the costs of mass manufacture although the loss of volatile chemicals such as coal tar can offset those costs to the manufacturer.
+There is an increased cost to the user or consumer owing to the costs of mass manufacture, although the loss of volatile chemicals such as coal tar can offset those costs to the manufacturer.
 Those extra costs make the fuel more expensive than coal, but the effect is small at about a 30% premium over coal at 2020 prices.

-Since solid fuels are bulky and heavy, they need manual transport to the fireplace and storage in a convenient spot near to the house such as a coal bunker.
+Since all solid fuels are bulky and heavy, in the home they need to be carried to the fireplace, and stored in a convenient place near the house, typically in a coal bunker.